Doxuno

 STANDARD EXCLUSIONS

-This Agreement does not apply to information that: (a) is or becomes publicly available through no act or omission of the Receiving Party; (b) was lawfully in the Receiving Party's possession prior to disclosure, evidenced by written records; (c) is independently developed by the Receiving Party without reference to the Confidential Information, evidenced by written records; or (d) is required to be disclosed by law or by order of an Australian court or government authority, provided that the Receiving Party gives prompt written notice to the Disclosing Party and cooperates in seeking a protective order or other appropriate relief.
+This Agreement does not apply to information that: (a) is or becomes publicly available through no act or omission of the Receiving Party; (b) was lawfully in the Receiving Party's possession prior to disclosure, evidenced by contemporaneous written records; (c) is independently developed by the Receiving Party without reference to the Confidential Information, evidenced by contemporaneous written records; (d) is rightfully received from a third party without breach of any confidentiality obligation; or (e) is required to be disclosed by law, regulation, or by order of an Australian court, tribunal, or government authority — provided that the Receiving Party gives the Disclosing Party prompt written notice (where lawfully permitted) and cooperates in seeking a protective order or other appropriate relief.

 TERM